wolfjazz/fixed-point-math/README.md

 ```

+## Generate Documentation

+Install `mkdocs` and run `mkdocs serve`.
+If successful, the generated documentation can then be accessed via `http://127.0.0.1:8000/`.

 ## Contributions
 Contributions are welcome!
 Whether it's adding new features, improving existing ones, or fixing bugs, your input is valuable.
-Please submit your pull requests or open issues on GitHub to discuss potential changes or additions.
+Please submit your pull requests or open issues on GitLab to discuss potential changes or additions.

 ## License
 This library is released under the MIT License, allowing it to be used freely in both open-source and proprietary software.